patrickbucher/docs/tls/tls-mastery.md

      + Fetching account ID...
      + Done!

 Dehydrated can now be run to request the certificates.
-A periodic expiration check to renew certificates that will expire within the next 30 days can be setup by providing the `--cron` option in the same step:
+Certificates that are missing, or that will will expire within the next 30 days, are requested by providing the `--cron` option:

     $ sudo -u acme dehydrated --cron
     # INFO: Using main config file /etc/dehydrated/config